-The Streets Are Better With Traditional Street Lights than LED Street Lights
+Myth 5: Streets Are Better With Traditional Street Lights

 For many years, major cities in the U.S. and around the world used conventional lighting technologies like fluorescents, HPS and MH lamps.
 But these lights became unpopular because their lighting is harsh, they are expensive to maintain, consume high amounts of electricity, and have a short lifespan.